National History Day Resources

 A digital publishing initiative that provides Internet access to texts, images, and audio files related to southern history, literature, and culture.
 Currently DocSouth includes thirteen thematic collections of books, diaries, posters, artifacts, letters, oral history interviews, and songs.

 Seeks to capture stories of Southerners who grow, create, serve, and consume food and drink and includes investigations into the history and significance of regional cuisines (BBQ, gumbo, boudin, tamales, wine) as well as focused projects on each state in the South.
-For Mississippi, that includes Biloxi’s shrimping industry and restaurans in Greenwood, Greenville, and Oxford.
+For Mississippi, that includes Biloxi’s shrimping industry and restaurants in Greenwood, Greenville, and Oxford.

 An essential source for historical data on the state of rural America and food systems.